Last updated on May 31, 2026

 Bloomvine Regent | Illustration by Brooklyn Smith

 Omen is an interesting way to create modality, in a way that promotes riskier gameplay than adventure.
 After all, youโre not guaranteed to get the creature side of the card, so itโs not a pure value mechanic like adventure is.
 The mechanic is themed around dragons in this set, as befits a set like Tarkir: Dragonstorm.
 That said, you can fit this into other sets, either with the same name or another.
-So, Iโd be surprised if omens were not used elsewhere.
+So, I expect omens to show up again sooner than later.

-What about you guys?
+What about you?
 Which omen card is your favorite?
-Let me know in the comments section below, or leave us a message at Draftsim Twitter/X.
+Let me know in the comments section, or leave us a message at Draftsim Twitter/X.

 Follow Draftsim for awesome articles and set updates: